 -After a week the cloudy liquid should smell a little sour/acidic.
 (If it smells rotten, bin it and start again with a clean jar)

-STEP 2 – Add 2 cups of milk (I use 2 tablespoons of milk powder and two cups of water to keep costs down) and keep this in a warm place for a couple of days so the microbes can feed on the milk..
+STEP 2 – Add 2 cups of milk (I use 2 tablespoons of milk powder and two cups of water) and keep this in a warm place for a couple of days so the microbes can feed on the milk..

 STEP 3 – Strain this liquid through a sieve keeping the watery bit.
 The thick strained solids can go into your bokashi bin on top of your first layer of scraps.